Chalets On The Beach – Folkestone Beach Huts

 Books for Change

 “My friend Emily is running Books For Change.
-It’s an initiative that came out of Black Lives Matter last year to find books with more diverse characters and stories and make them more widely known.
+It’s an initiative that came out of Black Lives Matter in 2020, to find books with more diverse characters and stories and make them more widely known.
 She’s going to be running one of her book sessions from here on a Thursday afternoon after school.
 They’re really informal gatherings, and a chance to discover different story books.
 We’re looking forward to coming along to that.”

 “I’ve also heard that some of the local businesses have cottoned on to the huts being open and occupied now and are delivering cream teas!
 Well, if they’re not, then they should be!
 It’s going to be great down here though, as we’ve got ice cream that way, and food the other.
 The sea is out front and what more could you ask for?”

 Di Burns, up a few doors from Sally, is using her hut as a quiet retreat.
-“I try to come down here each morning with a cup of tea and start my day here.
+“I try to come down each morning with a cup of tea and start my day here.
 It’s beautifully quiet.
 This is my place to paint, write, journal, my personal retreat.
 Every day looks different; there are different waves, clouds, birds… No two days have been the same so far.
 My dog Beau is here with me and it’s a great place to watch people.
 They stop to chat too, which is nice!
 It’s my place to sit and just appreciate where we live.

 “I’ve not painted in the inside of mine, but decorated it with baskets and fairy lights.
 I wanted to get in and use it straight away.”